Overview of CircleCI Orbs

 Step 4d: Store the Test results.

-The last step store_test_results will store the test results in the pipeline details.
-If your job is successful, you’ll see the results as displayed below.
+The last step, store_test_results, will store the test results in the pipeline details.
+If your job succeeds, you’ll see the results below.

-And, if all of the tests are passing you will see the results as given below.
+And if all the tests pass, you will see the results below.

 All these files are displayed as hyperlinks and can be opened directly in CircleCI.
 For example, you can examine the PDF report by clicking on ProvarProject/ANT/Results/Test_Run_Report.pdf.

 Additionally, with the CircleCI insights, you can get the historical data on your test suite results, as shown below.

 Please see CircleCI Common Build Errors for troubleshooting if you encounter some build errors.